maxkeppeler/sheets/README.md

 ```

 **Base functions** <br/>
-Following functions can be called from any type and style of sheet as well as any custom sheet you build.
+Following functions can be called from any type of sheet.

 | Function              | Action                                                                           |
 | --------------------- | -------------------------------------------------------------------------------- |